openstack/openstack-manuals/doc/install-guide/source/basic_environment.rst

 Either run the commands as the ``root`` user or configure the ``sudo`` utility.

+.. only:: obs

    The :command:`systemctl enable` call on openSUSE outputs a warning message when the service uses SysV Init scripts instead of native systemd files.
 This warning can be ignored.

 Before you begin
 ~~~~~~~~~~~~~~~~